Sorry, you need to enable JavaScript to visit this website.

 Funding of existing schemes/initiatives

-The funds available for investments under the Recovery, Transformation and Resilience Plan, and specifically for the “First Experiences”, “Investigo” and “TandEM” programmes, amount to a total of €765 million.
+The Recovery, Transformation and Resilience Plan, provides significant funding for youth employment programmes, including for the “First Experiences”, “Investigo” and “TandEM” initiatives, with a total of €765 million allocated specifically for these schemes.

 Quality assurance